VivekVinushanth/TamilSongsLyricsCorpus/README.md

 # TamilSongsLyricsCorpus
 A corpus of lyrics of Tamil Movie Songs.
-Original data was scraped from the [website](https://www.tamilpaa.com/)
+Original data was scraped from the [website](https://www.tamilpaa.com/).
+The repository contains 3173 songs lyrics from movies spanning predominantly over 2017,2018,2019, 2020 and a collection of songs from other years.
+* The reason to choose the website (Scraped on 15/06/2020)
+  * Huge collection of data
+  * Expected fields present
+  * Especially, huge data with lyrics in Tamil

 ## Directory Structure
 -----